 NYC has the most extreme benefits to it, but it also requires the most extreme concessions in order to get those benefits.
 This makes sense.
 It’s how most of life is.
 So in order to understand how good a fit you’d be in NYC, you don’t need to look at the benefits – we all want the benefits of NYC.
 What you need to look at is what you give up.

 Here are three questions to ask yourself.
-You need to answer yes to at least two in order to be a good fit in NYC.
+You need to answer yes to at least two before you start researching movers in New York.

 1. Are you a maximizer?